MikeCarbone/ColoringBook/README.md

 ## Want to run this locally?

-1. Download the zip folder.
+1. Clone the repository
-2. Unzip the folder.
-3. Navigate to this specific folder through your terminal.
-4. Type "npm install"
+2. Type "npm install"
-5. Type "gulp"
+3. Type "gulp"

 That's it!
 Your browser should automatically open with this website running.